 Areas of non-compliance

 - Allowed itemized deductions for Iowa are essentially the same as they were in 2017.
-(10% floor on medical expense, no SALT tax limitation, 2% miscellaneous deductions still allowed, etc.) See this pdf for information.
+(10% floor on medical expense, no SALT tax limitation, 2% miscellaneous deductions still allowed, etc.) See this page for information.
 Only for 2018.

 - Iowa retains the Domestic Production Activity Deduction for all taxpayers in 2018 only.
 No compliance with the new Section 199A deduction in 2018.